mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To fund our newly created account for Bob, we need to transfer some
-tez using the *transfer* operation.
+mav using the *transfer* operation.
 Every operation returns a *receipt* that recapitulates all the effects
 of the operation on the blockchain.
 A useful option for any operation is ``--dry-run``, which instructs